What's New?

 New Fuselage

 With a view to making production easier, radio-install easier, ballast insertion/removal easier, reducing AUW by moving servos further towards the nose the Nexor Pro sports a pod/boom design.
-The mandrel for the boom has been designed and produced ready for the 1st lay-ups.
+The mandrel for the boom has been designed and produced the layup for the prototype is kevlar/carbon sock with uni-carbon inner run fore-aft.

 Mandrel for joiner box